craiglabenz/django-tablets/README.md

 # django-tablets

 * `tablets` is a database templating layer for Django.
-    * It works out of the box with regular Django templates, and requires only installing `django-jinja` to support Jinja2 templates.
+    * It works out of the box with regular Django templates, and requires only installing `jinja2` to support Jinja2 templates.
 * `django-ace` is used to provide a nice in-browser editing experience.

-> Note that `tablets` is frozen at Django <= 1.7.*, as Django 1.8's refactor of the template layer makes DB-and-J2 nature of this app completely unnecessary.
+* Requires `django>=1.8`, to leverage the modern templating system

 ### Preview